percious/sproxdox/sphinx/source/index.rst

     OK

-Sprox also utilizes a number of doctests, which you will find througout the module-level api documentation.
-This means that the docs you see here are known to work, and should stay that way, even as development progresses.
 Sprox is an open source project, and can be found at `bitbucket <http://www.bitbucket.org/percious/sprox/src/>`_.
 If you have a great idea of how to make sprox better, feel free to fork off your own copy and send a pull request.

 Current Release
 =================

-0.5rc4
+0.5

 License
 ===========